whatadewitt/yahoo-fantasy-sports-api/README.md

 This project is very much still a work in progress, please report any issues via the [GitHub issues page](https://github.com/whatadewitt/yfsapi/issues).

 ## Changelog

+#### 3.2.0

+- Added "players" subresource to "league" in order to obtain weekly / season stats for a player based on league settings
+- Fixed a bug where the starting status wasn't properly being returned due to a shift in how the data was being returned
+- Removed use of "request" library for size and performance reasons
+- General code optimizations and improvements

 #### 3.1.2